 The Fred Hollows Foundation (UK) is a private company limited by guarantee incorporated in England and Wales.
-The registered office is 8 Devonshire Square, London EC2M 4PL.

-The charitable company is a Public Benefit Entity as defined by FRS102.
+The registered office is 8 Devonshire Square, London EC2M 4YJ.
+The charitable company is a Public Benefit Entity as defined by FRS102 with objectives as set out on page 5 of this report.